Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Qualitative Demonstration: From SoT Renders to 3D Meshes

-\paragraph{Dependency on Downstream Lifting Tools.} While SoT provides a geometrically consistent visual signal, the fidelity of the final 3D mesh is inevitably bounded by the capabilities of the downstream lifting tool.
-As shown in Figure~\ref{fig:sot_to_mesh_cases}, SAM 3D can captures fine-grained geometries in structurally prominent cases, such as the intertwined tentacles on the sword hilt and the engraved patterns on the blade.
+\paragraph{Dependency on Downstream Lifting Tools.} While SoT provides a structurally organized rendered signal, the fidelity of the final 3D mesh is inevitably bounded by the capabilities of the downstream lifting tool.
+As shown in Figure~\ref{fig:sot_to_mesh_cases}, SAM 3D can capture fine-grained geometries in structurally prominent cases, such as the intertwined tentacles on the sword hilt and the engraved patterns on the blade.
 However, limitations persist in handling high-frequency repetitive structures.
 For instance, in the keyboard case (top right), although SoT explicitly generates and segments the individual keys (clearly visible in the pink segmentation mask), the current SAM 3D pipeline tends to smooth these discrete details into a flat surface.
-This discrepancy highlights a critical distinction: \textbf{SoT captures the semantic and structural logic} (knowing there should be individual keys and placing them correctly), whereas the loss of detail is merely a reconstruction artifact of the specific lifter used.
-This suggests that the \textit{visual information} provided by SoT is sufficiently rich, and as image-to-3D lifting techniques such as LRM \cite{hong2024lrm} continue to evolve, the 3D quality derived from SoT traces will naturally improve without architectural changes to SoT itself.
+This discrepancy highlights the complementary roles of rendered structure and reconstruction: SoT may represent the semantic and structural logic in the image, while conversion into an editable mesh depends on the external lifter.